ml-explore/mlx-examples/llms/mlx_lm/SERVER.md

   started in.

 - `adapters`: (Optional) A string path to low-rank adapters.
-The path must be rlative to the directory the server was started in.
+The path must be relative to the directory the server was started in.

 ### Response Fields

 - `id`: A unique identifier for the chat.

 - `system_fingerprint`: A unique identifier for the system.

 - `object`: Any of "chat.completions", "chat.completions.chunk" (for
   streaming), or "text.completion".

 - `model`: The model repo or path (e.g. `"mlx-community/Llama-3.2-3B-Instruct-4bit"`).

-- `created`: A timestamp for when the request was processed.
+- `created`: A time-stamp for when the request was processed.

 - `choices`: A list of outputs.
 Each output is a dictionary containing the fields:
     - `index`: The index in the list.
     - `logprobs`: A dictionary containing the fields: